Data Centers in Nanshan

 Network & Connectivity Ecosystem

-Nanshan's connectivity is well-suited for businesses that require reliable network performance within China and access to international gateways.
+Nanshan's connectivity is well-suited for businesses targeting Southern China and the broader Asia-Pacific region.

-Bare Metal: Bare metal server options are available from providers operating within the Shenzhen region, offering dedicated compute for performance-sensitive applications.
+Bare Metal: Bare metal server options are available from several providers, offering dedicated compute resources for performance-sensitive applications.

 Power Analysis